walbourn/directx-sdk-samples/DXUT/README.md

 ## Notices

-<span style="color:red">*This project is 'archived'.
-It is still available for use for legacy projects, but use of it for new projects is not recommended.*</span>
+*This project is 'archived'.
+It is still available for use for legacy projects, but use of it for new projects is not recommended.*

 All content and source code for this package are subject to the terms of the [MIT License](http://opensource.org/licenses/MIT).